Transitional Year Residency

 The Transitional Year curriculum is structured to provide residents with the fundamental knowledge and essential principles necessary to further training.
-To guarantee an optimal amount of training is given, each transitional year resident is required to complete: six months on inpatient internal medicine services, to include a month of nights, two months of emergency medicine, one month of cardiology, a month of ambulatory/quality improvement and two months of a chosen elective.
+To guarantee an optimal amount of training is given, each transitional year resident is required to complete: four months on inpatient internal medicine services, a month of nights, two months of emergency medicine, two months of ambulatory/quality improvement and three months of a chosen elective.
 Didactic sessions are coupled with the internal medicine residents and include morning report, noon conferences, journal club, M&M, and board review.

 - Applications accepted only through ERAS

 - A minimum of 3 letters of recommendation